mailtoharshit/awesome-salesforce/README.md

 * [Jitendra Zaa](http://www.jitendrazaa.com/blog/)- 7 Salesforce Certificates, MVP and Technical Architect working on platform since 2008 [Read More](http://jitendrazaa.com/)
 * [Mohith Shrivastava -(CloudyWorld)](http://cloudyworlds.blogspot.com/)- Mohit is CodeScience at Codescience.com.
 He is known for his valuable contribution in [stackexchange](http://salesforce.stackexchange.com/users/645/mohith-shrivastava) owns 9x Salesforce certification.
 * [The Wizard News](https://thewizardnews.com/) - The Wizard News is a central location for blogs, video, and podcasts created by Brian Kwong – aka Salesforce Wizard.
+* [WIPDeveloper.com](https://wipdeveloper.com/) - WIPDevloper.com is where content created by Brett Nelson exploring areas of development in the Salesforce ecosystem is hosted.

 ### Podcasts
 * [Good day, Sir!
 Podcast](https://www.gooddaysirpodcast.com/) - A WEEKLY TECHNOLOGY AND SOFTWARE DEVELOPMENT PODCAST, WITH A STRONG FOCUS ON THE SALESFORCE PLATFORM.